 (Click on book cover for ordering information.)

+For class descriptions, please check the "Classes" page on the Arizona Gourds website.
 New - Finishing sanders with a long extension, and awesome gourd scrapers on the Tools Page.

 NEW!
 To make pages load faster, we have added a new page to our site:

 I want to thank you for the newsletter you write each month.
 What a lot of information you provide in them.
 I. Just wanted you to know that your hard work is appreciated.
 THANK.
 YOU!!!
 Debby Lipan

 *Thank you Debby - it's a labor of love. ;)